 What Is a Biotech Stock?

 A biotech stock is simply a share in a company that focuses on biotechnology.
 The biotech industry is geared toward the study and use of biological systems and organisms to make agricultural and medical products, including drugs and other treatments.

 Biotechnology sounds modern, and it is, but its origins go back to the many ways humans have manipulated biological processes in the domestication of animals, as well as the modifying and breeding of plants and crops, over time.
 In the last century or so, biotechnology has come to include new sciences like genomics, applied immunology, and more.

-The medical branch of the industry focuses on the creation of new pharmaceuticals and treatments for diseases; the agriculture branch uses genetic modification to improve crops as well as livestock (e.g. to make crops pest resistant, to improve animals’ resistance to disease).
+The medical branch of the industry focuses on the creation of new pharmaceuticals and treatments for diseases; the agriculture branch uses genetic modification to improve crops as well as livestock (e.g. to make crops pest resistant, to improve animals’ resistance to disease, and so on).

 A pivotal moment in biotechnology occurred in the early 1970s, during the first DNA cloning experiments at the California labs of researchers Stanley Cohen and Herbert Boyer.
-Their experiments demonstrated the potential impact of DNA engineering on medicine, pharmacology, industry, and agriculture.
+Their experiments demonstrated the potential benefits of DNA engineering for medicine, pharmacology, industry, and agriculture.